 Bethel University’s programs focus on healthcare combined with an emphasis on the mental and physical needs of the patient.
-Designed to meet and exceed the rapidly changing needs of healthcare, Bethel’s programs offers online coursework combined with on-campus opportunities.
-With its accreditation, level of educational learning and placement, Bethel University supports one of the best online nurse midwifery programs.
+Designed to meet and exceed the rapidly changing needs of healthcare, Bethel’s programs offer online coursework combined with on-campus opportunities.
+With its accreditation, level of educational learning, and placement, Bethel University supports one of the best online nurse-midwifery programs.

 Format: Online with intensives